mikey247/mikey247/README.md

 Fullstack developer
 -------------------

-I transitioned into Web development after wasting so much time in school, I started out with HTML and CSS and then JavaScript , React, Redux, Material UI, and Bootstrap for frontend development, dabbled in Python and Django for a while, and now currently learning Nodejs/Express and TypeScript.
+I transitioned into web development after wasting so much time in school studying agriculture to end world hunger, I started out with HTML and CSS and then JavaScript , React, Redux, Material UI, and Bootstrap for frontend development, dabbled in Python and Django for a while, and now currently learning Nodejs/Express and TypeScript.

 * 🌍  I'm based in Lagos,Nigeria
 * ✉️  You can contact me at [michaeljunior794@gmail.com](mailto:michaeljunior794@gmail.com)